epocas-Infosistema/crobot-base-miner/README.md

 Whenever searches do not produce results CRobot Miners kick in and search the World Wide Web themselves thus enriching the entire knowledge

-# How can I contribute
+# How can I contribute?

 Fork from this repository and implement your own miner based on the sample provided.
 When you feel your miner is ready just drop us an email with a link for your repository.

 After validating your code against our quality standards we will include it on the product.

+# What do I need?

+Visual Studio 2017 to open the included .sln file.
+All dependencies should be loaded by nuget packages and the test application should run.

 # To know more about Infosistema CRobot
 https://www.infosistema.com/crobot